sharmaeklavya2/cf_ldrbrd/readme.md

 We use whitenoise to serve static assets.

+To improve the look of web pages, download `bootstrap.css` and `bootstrap.js` and place them in a directory named `extstatic`.

 ## Directory structure

 * `devel` - Tools to help with development and testing.